awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-data.rst

 Add Serverless Backend to the Notes App
 #######################################

 In the :ref:`previous section <tutorial-ios-aws-mobile-notes-auth>` of this tutorial, we added a simple sign-up / sign-in flow to the sample note-taking app with email validation.
 This tutorial assumes you have completed the previous tutorials.
-If you jumped to this step, please go back and :ref:`start from the beginning <tutorial-ios-aws-mobile-notes-setup>`.
-In this tutorial, we will add a GraphQL API backed by a NoSQL database to our mobile backend, then configure a basic data access provider to the note-taking app.
+If you jumped to this step, go back and :ref:`start from the beginning <tutorial-ios-aws-mobile-notes-setup>`.
+In this tutorial, we add a GraphQL API backed by a NoSQL database to our mobile backend, and then configure a basic data access provider to the note-taking app.

 You should be able to complete this section of the tutorial in 45-60 minutes.

-Add data access API to the backend
+Add Data Access API to the Backend
 ----------------------------------

 #.
-In a terminal window, create a :file:`server` directory under the root of iOS notes tutorial project folder.
+In a terminal window, navigate to the root of iOS notes tutorial project folder, and  create a :file:`server` subdirectory.

 #.
-Inside the :file:`server` directory, create a new file called :userinput:`schema-model.graphql` using your favorite text editor.
+In the :file:`server` directory, create a file called :userinput:`schema-model.graphql` using your favorite text editor.

 #.
-Copy the following schema definition into the :file:`schema-model.graphql` file:
+In the :file:`schema-model.graphql` file, copy the following schema definition:

    .. code-block:: graphql